 Catie Levenick and Sami Tierney will organize two high-impact youth events each year and hope to create a network for youth leaders to share ideas.

-About 150 people goined in a groundbraking celebration for the new Tabernacle at Koronis Ministries Camp and Retreat Center in Paynesville this Labor Day.
-"As we break ground, we are affirming we are still in the business of building on the sure foundation, which is Jesus Christ," Bisop Ough said.
+"As we break ground, we are affirming we are still in the business of building on the sure foundation, which is Jesus Christ," Bishop Ough said at the groundbreaking celebration.

 Church members opened their hearts and building to a stranger, and in doing so, showed him Christ's love and inspired him to become a follower of Jesus.